Why do I need to sort out my finances?

 What interest rate options are there?

-Interest rates can be variable or fixed or they can be based on the Bank of England Base Rate.
-They can be based on the individual lender’s Standard Variable Rate which can vary at any time.
+Interest rates can be variable or fixed or they can be based on the Bank of England Base Rate or the individual lender’s Standard Variable Rate which can vary at any time.
 They can allow you to pay the money back early or they can state that you will be penalised financially for selling your property and paying the mortgage back before a certain date.

 Some mortgages can allow you to offset money in different bank accounts against your mortgage to reduce the amount that you are paying in interest.
 And that’s just scratching the surface of the options available.
 Some have low interest rates but huge up-front fees for arranging the mortgage.